-Cervical mucus also known as cervical fluid is a natural secretion of the cervical glands designed to moisten and protect the cervix.
-We are hesitant to become intimate with the less appealing parts of natural bodily functions, but changes in cervical mucus can be one of the greatest clues to determining when ovulation is about to occur.
+Cervical mucus, also known as cervical fluid, is a natural secretion of the cervical glands designed to moisten and protect the cervix.
+Changes in cervical mucus can be one of the greatest clues to determining when ovulation is about to occur.

-During the peak of fertility, the opening of the cervix is open, with clear, stretchy mucus present.
-The cervical mucus looks wet; it is clear in color, rather than the cloudy or whitish color when peak fertility was still approaching.
+During the peak fertility, the cervix is open, with clear, stretchy mucus present.
+The cervical mucus looks wet; it is clear in colour, rather than the cloudy or whitish colour when peak fertility was still approaching.
 There will be an increase in cervical mucus at ovulation, as well as a change in texture – the mucus becoming more pliable, “stretchable”, and slippery.
-The last day on which fertile Egg White Consistency Cervical Mucusis observed is considered your day of “peak fertility”.
+At your most fertile your discharge will have the consistency and look of raw egg white.

 In addition to this method, there are other effective ways to help predict ovulation such as:

-Some women notice that their cervical mucus becomes wet or almost egg-white like again right before menstruation.
-Obviously, this isn’t a sign of impending ovulation.
+- Some women notice that their cervical mucus becomes wet or almost egg-white like again right before menstruation.
+This isn’t a sign of impending ovulation.
 In addition, if you never or rarely notice wet or egg-white consistency cervical mucus, let your doctor know.
 Infertility can sometimes be caused by something referred to as hostile cervical mucus.